owagner/hm2mqtt/README.md

 Registering as a link partner
 -----------------------------
-hm2mqtt will report to the Homematic interface server (e.g. the CCU) that it is explicitely using each and every datapoint.
+An application (like hm2mqtt) can tell an interface server (rfd/hs485d) that it is activly using a datapoint.
 This will in turn cause the interface server to register itself as a link partner with the remote device.

 This means that everytime the remote device sends a status message, it expects the interface